massdriver-cloud/massdriver-cli/README.md

-# CLI
+# Massdriver CLI

-A command line interface for managing your Massdriver account and resources
+A command line interface for managing Massdriver bundles and applications.